mluckcuck/mluckcuck.github.io/_posts/2021-01-10-hubs-roundup.md

 ### Defending Formal Methods
 #### Or "Another Tool in the Box: Why use Formal Methods for Autonomous Systems?"
+#### Or "Using Formal Methods for Autonomous Systems: Five Recipes for Formal Verification"

 [Previously](/mega-march#Trek-to-Trondheim) I mentioned attending the [International Workshop on Autonomous System Safety](https://www.ntnu.edu/imt/iwass) in Trondheim.
 Mid-way through last year, they organised a special issue of the [Journal of Risk and Reliability](https://journals.sagepub.com/home/pio).
 I decided to expand on the paper I'd written for the proceedings of the workshop, turning it into a larger (and I hope more useful) argument in favour of using formal methods for autonomous systems.